AnnemetteBP/logit-diff-lens/docs/README_backward_artifacts.md

 - analyze which layers matter for a chosen target token
 - explore attribution-style analysis inside `LogitDiff`
 - connect prompt-side or generation-side behavior to backward signals
+- follow up on either single-model behavior or a comparison result chosen from earlier prompt or generation analysis

 ## What you give it